arangodb/docs/3.6/architecture-single-instance-vs-cluster.md

 Foxx
 ----

-Foxx apps run on the coordinators of a cluster.
-Since coordinators are stateless, one must not use regular file accesses in Foxx apps in a cluster.
+Foxx apps run on the Coordinators of a cluster.
+Since Coordinators are stateless, one must not use regular file accesses in Foxx apps in a cluster.